 A board-certified radiologist failed to detect lung cancer that was clearly visible on an X-ray.
 This failure delayed treatment that may have otherwise saved the life of the patient.
 Because of his failure to diagnose, a life was lost.

-The legal team at the medical malpractice law firm of DeVore, Acton & Stafford, P.A., serves the victims of medical misdiagnosis throughout North Carolina.
+The legal team at the medical malpractice law firm of DeVore, Acton & Stafford, P.A., serves victims of medical misdiagnosis throughout North Carolina.
 Our Charlotte failure to diagnose lawyers use their years of experience and in-depth knowledge to help people affected by medical malpractice hold doctors accountable for the harm caused.
 Reach out to us online to learn more about your circumstances.

-In addition to our work with clients suffering the aftereffects of misdiagnosis, our attorneys also help victims of the wrong diagnosis.
+In addition to our work with clients suffering the effects of misdiagnosis, our attorneys help victims of the wrong diagnosis.
 Wrong diagnosis is common in emergency and trauma settings and often involves sending someone home who has actually had a heart attack (commonly misdiagnosed as angina) or a stroke (commonly misdiagnosed as a migraine or severe tension headache).
 Unfortunately, not only can lasting health effects occur as a result of these wrong diagnoses, but they can also be fatal.

 Medical malpractice, like a failure to diagnose, is not limited to medical doctors.
 It is also committed by nurses, nurse practitioners, specialists and health care facilities.
 Hospitals may also be responsible for your injuries.
 Legally, hospitals can be held directly responsible for their own negligence.
 They can also be held “vicariously” liable for the medical malpractice of the health care professionals they employ.